nats-io/nats-site/content/documentation/server/gnatsd-slow-consumers.md

 # Slow Consumers

-In core NATS, consumers that cannot keep up are handled differently from many other messaging systems in that NATS favors the approach of protecting the system as a whole over accomodating a particular consumer to ensure message delivery.
+In core NATS, consumers that cannot keep up are handled differently from many other messaging systems:  NATS favors the approach of protecting the system as a whole over accommodating a particular consumer to ensure message delivery.

 __What is a slow consumer?__